 The number of apartments has increased from 150 in the original concept plan approval (noting that the type of short stay accommodation was not specified and hotel accommodation now forms part of the total short stay accommodation).
-An analysis of the area of the uses in the hospitality precinct reveals that the commercial floor area between the approved and proposed concept plan is approximately the same.
+An analysis of the area of the uses in the hospitality precinct, including the hotel and function centre, reveals that the commercial floor area between the approved and proposed concept plan is approximately the same.
 The average floor area of the remaining 150 apartments would have been approximately 140m2 each; an area too large to create an appropriate unit mix.

-The actual increase in area for this proposal across the tourist (including hotel) and residential accommodation is approximately 23%.
-11.5% of this increase is attributed to the permanent residential floor area.
+The actual increase in gross floor area for this proposal across the tourist (including hotel) and residential precints is approximately 19%.